natacha-beck/cbrain-wiki/Tutorial-#1:-Getting-Started-with-the-CBRAIN-Portal.md

 # Introduction
-This tutorial is meant to give a new CBRAIN/NeuroHub user a first experience in managing files and running a parallel task in the McGill hosted CBRAIN Neuroscience Portal (https://portal.cbrain.mcgill.ca).
+This tutorial is meant to give a new CBRAIN user a first experience in managing files and running a parallel task in the McGill hosted CBRAIN Neuroscience Portal (https://portal.cbrain.mcgill.ca).

 In this tutorial, you will learn how to: